mjit584/2019/content/pages/cost-of-dreams/index.md

 It’s a small, bare house with red brick walls, some of which have peeling paint with cracks.
 The kitchen consists of a white plastic sink, a single electric burner, a mini fridge and four plates – just enough for the four people that live there.

 It has one bed where Jeham and Alejandrina sleep.
-It’s the size of a twin college dorm bed, and feels thinner than a pillow and as hard as granite.
+It’s the size of a twin college dorm bed, feels thinner than a pillow and as hard as granite.
 Jeham’s grandmother and the family’s friend sleep on the rigid red and white tile floor.

 The move is supposed to be temporary.
 Alejandrina plans to make enough money to buy supplies for the birth of her second child, due in June, and return home.
 Due to shortages and soaring inflation, pregnant women are expected to purchase the medication and any other materials their doctors might need.
 Alejandrina’s close friend died shortly after giving birth because the doctors did not have antibiotics to provide to her.